mdemarne/panop-ui/README.md

 Simple Tool For Parallel Online Search

 ## About
-This is a web-based interface for Panop.
+This is a tiny web-based interface for Panop.
 For the core and the command-line tool, please refer to https://github.com/mdemarne/panop-core.